Navigating the catalog¶

 - RSS feed

-Using the OpenDataSoft API, it is possible to download the catalog in JSON and data.json.
+Using the OpenDataSoft Search API, it is possible to download the catalog in other formats, such as JSON, data.json but also DCAT-AP (for Germany and Switzerland).

 Exploring a dataset from the catalog¶